percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 =========================================

-As mentioned above, |MySQL| generates default key and certificate files and places them in data directory.
-If user wants to override these certificates, the following new sets of files can be generated:
+As mentioned above, |MySQL| generates default key and certificate files and places them in the data directory.
+If you want to override these certificates, the following new sets of files can be generated:

 * *Certificate Authority (CA) key and certificate*